 And this was supposed to more more derp than duck but what can you do

 And this was my favourite office on the massive expansive main floor

 occupied by the Swiss pharma company where I spent most of my time

 Here's me genuinely loving my private sessions with their marketing manager, who I was warned was very shy and difficult to talk to but who ended up being hilarious and a full-on friend.
 She lives at the office and I ended up convincing her to get a massage at the end of every week; she seemed genuinely amazed by the difference it made lol

 Here's an example of what I was doing all that time -

 in this case, explaining how to use relative clauses

-A THIRD SELFIE but this time with Women Who Run With the Wolves,
+Aaand a third work selfie, but this time with Women Who Run With the Wolves,

 this excellent (but long-winded) feminist classic Ale sent me for Christmas.

-I also worked there at night, though my camera can't really handle nighttime pics.
+I also worked there at night, though my camera can't really handle nighttime pics,

 One of the many very worthwhile and very free-of-charge galleries clustered in the shadow of the Mori Tower in Roppongi Hills is the Ota Fine Arts location in the Piramide building, so named because of the three distinct (and I think very 90's, but then, that's kind of a given when we're talking about Tokyo) pyramidal structures on the open courtyard-style roof, which you realise are themselves roofs atop little gallery and work spaces that kind of look like tiny houses.